LionelDraghi/ArchiCheck/docs/cmd_line.md

    If any, only one of the queries is performed and the full analisys on sources is not done.

-Examples:
+Use examples:
-   archicheck rules.txt -I ./src
+   archicheck rules.txt -I src
-   archicheck -lf -I ./src
+   archicheck -lf -Ir src
    archicheck -lr rules.txt

+Rules file:
+   To start a new rules file, run: archicheck -ct
+   A commented template.ac file will be created : rename it and edit it.

 http://lionel.draghi.free.fr/Archicheck/index.html